aarneranta/gf-math/v3/README.md

 The following programming languages have been used so far in Informath:
 - **GF**: [Grammatical Framework](https://www.grammaticalframework.org/) used for implementing Core and ForTheL+, maximally using its Resource Grammar Library (RGL).
 - **Haskell**: used for writing conversions between formal and informal, via embedded GF grammars in the GADT format (Generalized Algebraic Datatypes) supporting almost compositional functions.
 - **BNFC**: [BNF Converter](https://bnfc.digitalgrammars.com/), used for implementing Dedukti.
 The implementation includes a parser, a printer, and an abstract syntax in Haskell, all generated from [this BNF grammar](./typetheory/Dedukti.bnf).
+Also used for the fragments of Agda and Lean addressed in the project.
 - **Python**: used for generating GF lexica from term dictionaries, in particular [Wikidata](https://www.wikidata.org/).
 The lexica are currently available as a part of ForTheL+, but the English version will have a connection to Core as well.

 ## Usage